UPDATED JULY 19, 2021

 - Research demonstrates that everyone, including those hoping to conceive, should get vaccinated.

-The two COVID-19 vaccines currently approved for emergency use in the United States are both mRNA vaccines.
-That means that, instead of using a piece of dead or weakened virus to trigger an immune response—like a typical vaccine—the COVID-19 vaccines contain messenger RNA, a piece of genetic code that can be “read” by your cells.
+Two of the COVID-19 vaccines currently approved for emergency use in the United States — the Pfizer vaccine and the Moderna vaccine — are mRNA vaccines.
+That means that, instead of using a piece of dead or weakened virus to trigger an immune response, like a typical vaccine, they contain messenger RNA, a piece of genetic code that can be “read” by your cells.

-Once the COVID-19 vaccine is injected, the mRNA instructs your cells to create a protein that’s a lookalike for the “spike protein” on the outside of the novel coronavirus, SARS-CoV-2.
-Though the spike protein is harmless, your immune system will identify it as a foreign body and produce antibodies to destroy it.
-Then, if you’re exposed to the coronavirus in the future, your immune system will have the “muscle memory” to quickly destroy the virus before it makes you sick.
+Once the vaccine is injected, the mRNA instructs your cells to create a protein that’s a lookalike for the spike protein on the outside of the novel coronavirus SARS-CoV-2.
+Though the spike protein by itself is harmless, your immune system will identify it as a foreign body and produce antibodies to destroy it.
+Then, if you’re exposed to SARS-CoV-2 in the future, your immune system will have the muscle memory to quickly destroy the virus before it makes you sick.

 The spike protein and the mRNA used in the vaccine are both destroyed soon after they’ve served their purpose.
 The amazing thing about mRNA vaccines is that they can create an immune response without having to actually inject the virus, or any piece of it, into your body—making them extremely safe and effective.

-Because these vaccines are new, we don’t have any data yet on their long-term effects on fertility.
-Thankfully, the way that mRNA vaccines work doesn’t raise any red flags for fertility and, in fact, may be protective—since we know that COVID-19 itself has some serious impacts on male fertility.
-(More on that below.)
+We don’t yet have specific data on the effect of the viral vector vaccines on male fertility.
+Thankfully, the way that these vaccines work doesn’t raise any red flags.
+In fact, vaccination can be considered protective, since we know that COVID-19 itself has some serious impacts on male fertility.